Basic Policy on Internal Control Systems

 - (4)Business divisions and corporate staff divisions shall sort out risks which disturb the proper and effective operations of their own divisions, and properly conduct risk controls.

-- (5)Compliance Division shall provide necessary support, coordination and instructions so that risk management systems at business divisions and corporate staff divisions shall be systematically and effectively implemented.
+- (5)Compliance Department shall provide necessary support, coordination and instructions so that risk management systems at business divisions and corporate staff divisions shall be systematically and effectively implemented.

-- (6)Risk Control and Compliance Committee shall deliberate on important matters related to risk management, and oversee the implementation of NEC Group's enterprise risk management system.
+- (6)Risk Control and Compliance Committee shall deliberate on important matters related to risk management, and oversee the implementation of NEC Group's risk management systems.

 - (7)Executive Committee shall deliberate fully on the matters of importance from a perspective of risk management, such as the strategy to control important management risk, and the matters of particular importance shall be reported to the Board of Directors.

-- (9)The Corporate Auditing Bureau shall conduct audits of NEC Group's enterprise risk management system and the status of implementation of risk management, directly or through cooperation with internal auditing sections of subsidiaries if they have such sections.
+- (9)The Corporate Auditing Bureau shall conduct audits of NEC Group's risk management systems and the status of implementation of risk management, directly or through cooperation with internal auditing sections of subsidiaries if they have such sections.

 4.Systems for ensuring the efficient performance of duties by directors